Pak-Pek-Pik/Residual-Risk-3D-Surface/README.md

 | `src/residual_risk_surface.py` | Static Matplotlib figure, two views side by side |
 | `src/residual_risk_interactive.py` | Interactive Plotly figure exported as a standalone HTML file |

-## Notes

-`ROUNDUP` is the English name of the Excel function; in a French workbook the same formula reads `ARRONDI.SUP(Ri / C; 0)`.
-The scripts recompute the value in Python, so the locale of the workbook does not matter.

 ---

 # Surface 3D du risque residuel